MattTenuta/tenuta_m_tsukanov_a_midterm/README.md

 Hello
 This is our midterm file
-My name is Artem Tsukanov and my partner is Matthew tenuta
+My name is Matthew Tenuta and my partner is Artem Tsukanov